AminaAsif9/AI-Genesis-Hackathon/README.md

 ## 🙏 Acknowledgments

 - Built for the AI-Genesis Hackathon
-- Powered by Groq AI for question generation
+- Uses Google Gemini AI for question generation
+- Uses Groq AI for processing
-- Qdrant for vector database functionality
+- Uses Qdrant for vector database
-- React and Flask communities for excellent documentation
+- React and Flask for the framework
+- Web Speech API for voice features